We've independently reviewed this article to make sure it's as accurate as we can make it.

 #4 Mobility

-Both are easy to place – though pedestals have the slight advantage of being able to sit behind something.
+I like that both are easy to place – though pedestals have the slight advantage of being able to sit behind something.
 Great for use as an office fan.

 #5 Space

-Pedestal and tower fans are great space savers – but for different reasons.
+In my opinion, pedestal and tower fans are great space savers – but for different reasons.

 #6 Features

-Remote controls, oscillation, different modes, timer settings, and even child locks, can be found on most modern fan models.
+Remote controls, oscillation, different modes, timer settings, and even child locks can be found on most modern fan models.

 Features are roughly a draw between both models.